XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-javascript.md

 ### 2. Connect to the XRP Ledger

-To make queries and submit transactions, you need to establish a connection to the XRP Ledger.
+To make queries and submit transactions, you need to connect to the XRP Ledger.
 To do this with `xrpl.js`, you create an instance of the `Client` class and use the `connect()` method.

 **Tip:** Many network functions in `xrpl.js` use [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to return values asynchronously.
 The code samples here use the [`async/await` pattern](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await) to wait for the actual result of the Promises.